The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Use Feint either on the **Ancient Quaga** and then on the **Ultimate End** later or use Feint on **Heavenly Heel**, which will also cover the three **Ascalon’s Might** afterwards, and then the first **Eye of the Tyrant** in the Nidhogg Phase.
 - You can use Arcane Crest for these: **Lightning Storm**, **The Dragon’s Rage**, **Ancient Quaga**, **Sever**, **Heaven’s Stake** and **Ultimate End**

-# Phase 3: Nidhogg Estinien
+# Phase Three: Nidhogg Estinien

 This Phase is a standard 100% melee uptime fight so there is nothing special about this Phase.
 It only really matters with how much gauge you enter this Phase.
 It won’t affect your burst later on.
 When to use your Arcane Circle later depends on when your party wants to use their buffs.